 - 1. Author catalogue: sorted alphabetically to the authors' or editors' names of the entries. - 2.
-Title catalogue: sorted alphabetically according to the title of the entries. - 3.
-Dictionary catalogue: a catalogue in which all entries (author, title, subject, and series) are interfiled in a single alphabetical order.
+Title catalog: sorted alphabetically according to the title of the entries. - 3.
+Dictionary catalog: a catalog in which all entries (author, title, subject, series) are interfiled in a single alphabetical order.